slatedb/slatedb/rfcs/0004-checkpoints.md

    // Id that must be unique across all open checkpoints.
    id: Uuid (required);

    // The manifest ID that this checkpoint is using as its `CoreDbState`.
    manifest_id: ulong;

    // The UTC unix timestamp seconds that a checkpoint expires at.
 Clients may update this value.
    // If `checkpoint_expire_time_s` is older than now(), the checkpoint is considered expired.
    // If `checkpoint_expire_time_s` is 0, the checkpoint will never expire.
    checkpoint_expire_time_s: uint;

+   // The unix timestamp seconds that a checkpoint was created.
+   checkpoint_create_time_s: uint;

    // Optional metadata associated with the checkpoint.
-For example, the writer can use this to clean up checkpoints from older writers.
+For example, the writer can use this to
+   // clean up checkpoints from older writers.
    metadata: CheckpointMetadata;
 }
 ```